BenReev3s/Plagiarism-Detection-Webapp/README.md

 - Click check so the most recent file is compared against previous files in the database
 - See table below file upload to view the similarity score

-  ##NOTE
+## NOTE

-  -Files are stored in SQLite database not on disk -The database is created upon initial npm start
+- Files are stored in SQLite database not on disk
+- The database is created upon initial npm start
 - To reset simply delete ```plagiarism.db```